puppetlabs/puppet-docs/source/facter/3.11/core_facts.md

 **Caveats:**

-* Linux: for Ubuntu, the major release is X.Y (e.g. "10.4").
+* Linux: for Ubuntu, the major release is X.Y, such as "10.4".

 ([↑ Back to top](#page-nav))